Barna-code/Class_68_working/README.md

 Using react navigation and react navigation tabs, created two screens

-## After downloading the zipped folder,unzipip it
+## After downloading the zipped folder,unzip it
 ## open the cmd and navigate to the folder and then
 npm install
 after the packages gets installed